httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client receives a 2xx successful final response with the `Upload-Complete` header field set to false or missing, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).

-If the client receives a non-successful final response with the `Upload-Complete` header field set to false or missing, or if it did not receive a final response, it can apply the heuristics described in {{retry}} to retry or resume the upload.
+If the client receives a 4xx client error or 5xx server error final response with the `Upload-Complete` header field set to false or missing, or if it did not receive a final response, it can apply the heuristics described in {{retry}} to retry or resume the upload.

 ### Server Behavior